Skin Allergies in Cats: Causes, Symptoms, and Treatment (Vet Advice)

 There are some general steps that us owners can take to help cats with sensitive skin who are prone to allergies.
 Keeping up to date with good-quality flea control is one of them.
 Check with your vet to make sure your flea control will actually kill the fleas on your cat.
 Some flea treatments only make the fleas infertile, which is fine for normal flea control but leaves your allergic cat exposed to a number of bites before the fleas are out of the picture.
 Once you have chosen a flea control regimen, apply it like clockwork to all your pets, including the ones that are not allergic, so that there’s no safe-haven for fleas in your home.

 Another tip to remember, particularly for long-haired cats that need frequent grooming, is to make sure any shampoo is all rinsed out thoroughly.
-There should be no residue of shampoo on the skin, so that if your cat is sensitive to the ingredients of the shampoo, their skin is in contact with it for as little time as possible.
+There should be no residue of shampoo, so that if your cat is sensitive to the ingredients of the shampoo, their skin is in contact with it for as little time as possible.
 Choosing sensitive or hypoallergenic shampoos may also help.

 ThePets is an informational website that features articles written by qualified veterinarians and professional writers.
 You can learn more about our editorial process.
 When selecting food for your pet, use Pet Food Finder, and search for the clinic to treat your pet using Vet Clinics Locator.